sabio-engineering/cookbook-dvelp/guides/Front-end-strategy.md

 #### Grunt

-Use grant tasks for creating svg sprites.
+Use grunt tasks for creating svg sprites.
 You can use `grunt` command to run grunt tasks.

 #### Autoprefixer